RoboticAgents/manny-the-manufacturer/writing/report.md

 TODO: Describe the completed project.
 Provide motivation for your project, application that your robot is utilized for, specific goals/tasks it completes, and include any background references you used to develop the idea for your project (links are okay).

+Our project is a simulation of the arm manipulators used in the manufacturing field.
+The arm is meant to move pieces from the start zone to the machine and then to the finished zone.
+Our concept came from Katie and Pallas's experiences working at Acutec.

 ## Project Implementation Details

 TODO: First, outline all steps one must take to run your project, including any needed installations.
 Then describe **all** steps you took to implement the task, including all non-technical and technical details.
 Please include references (links are okay) to all resources you have used.